CodeYourFuture/syllabus-archive/js-core-3/index.md

   - use `DOM` manipulation to build a website
   - uses `event handlers` to respond to user interactions
 - The learner should understand the basics of `HTTP` `GET` and `POST` requests as they are used in practice
-- The learner should be able to use error messages to debug simple logical or syntactical errors in their code
 - The learner should understand the concept of `Promise` and how `fetch` is an implementation of it
+- The learner should be able to demonstrate a good understanding of the JavaScript language and syntax in solving practical problems
+- The learner should understand the concepts around `this` and `scope`

 ## Content